yashmehrotra/soldier/README.rst

 Soldier is an Apache2 licensed library designed for executing and managing system processes with ease.

-It is written on top of subprocess and has a much user-friendly and pythonic interface.
+It is written on top of subprocess and has a much user-friendly and pythonic interface

 And the best part - it is very easy to get started